 I Want To Study Radiography, How Do I Sign Up?

 Students seeking to enter the AS in Radiography Program must apply and be granted acceptance to IU South Bend and complete the required general education courses.
 Pre-requisite general education courses can be taken on a part-time basis and do not have to be completed at IU South Bend.
 Upon completion or near completion of the required pre-requisite courses the student should submit an application for admission to the AS in Radiography Program.
 Applications are generally available on February 1st of the year of admittance and can be found on the health science advising website.
-Acceptance into the program is based on a number of criteria which include the student’s overall GPA, math and science GPA, and a student essay.
-The number of students accepted into the program each year depends on the number of available clinical placements.Apply now Summer 2019 Clinical Application
+Admission to the Clinical/Professional Program is based upon each applicant’s admission grade point average (AGPA) of the completed preradiography general-education core courses, repeat factor, a personal statement (essay), and an interview.
+A maximum of 19 students are admitted each summer session II.

-The medical imaging programs are located on the campus of IU South Bend and most courses are taught on campus.
-Clinical field experience and clinical labs are taught off campus at affiliated clinical agencies which include Memorial Hospital, St. Josephs Regional Medical Center, Plymouth and Mishawaka campuses, IU-Goshen Health, Elkhart General Hospital, Kosciusko Community Hospital, Community Hospital of Bremen and Memorial Lighthouse Medical Imaging.
+The medical imaging programs are located on the campus of IU South Bend and most courses are taught on campus, including clinical labs.
+Clinical field experience is taught off campus at affiliated clinical agencies which include Memorial Hospital, St. Joseph Regional Medical Center,- Plymouth and Mishawaka campuses, Goshen Hospital, Elkhart General Hospital, Kosciusko Community Hospital, Beacon Medical Group Ireland Road, Beacon Medical Group Pediatircs Bristol Street, and Memorial Lighthouse Medical Imaging.